 - Payment Processor: You will need this in order to get paid!
 The most important part is that you want to be able to bill recurring monthly payments.
 (2.9% Per Transaction)

 As you can see a lot goes into creating an online course.
-I used to simply have a WordPress website that was hosted by BlueHost when I did freelance work but then I switched to a marketing automation system (The RainMaker Platform) to be exact.
+I simply have a WordPress website that’s hosted by BlueHost.

 If you’re strapped for cash you can start off building your course on Udemy or doing group coaching (number 8) before making the jump to your own hosted courses.